 My life is filled with love and though it really does seem like a dream most days, it isn't without stress, pointless arguments that go on too long, and the occasional airport meal (I fully embrace my lame first world problem here).
 I talk about the hard stuff online too, but I don't complain constantly because I know that's not going to help, and you have your own shit, why would you want to hear all of mine too?
 My online presence isn't a highlight reel, it's how I look at life.
 My four year old nephew asks so many questions and sees things so enthusiastically that I occasionally burst out laughing while he talks to me and say "Oh man, that must be what it's like to live with me."
 Rich laughs, and nods his head.

-Then I took the leap to Entrepreneurship.
+Then in 2015 I took the leap to Entrepreneurship.